rdtsc/codeeval-solutions/readme.md

 #### Task: `watch`

-The `watch` task is able to watch a specific solution file for changes and automatically perform the following series of actions when it detects a change to the source*:
+The `watch` task is able to watch a specific solution file for changes and automatically perform the following series of actions when a change is detected*:

 - Compile the solution.
 - Display any compilation errors and bail, or;